MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 In this lab, you will learn how to:

 - Create an Azure Mobile App
+- Write a back-end service that stores data in the cloud
+- Write a back-end service that exposes REST APIs
-- Create an Azure Mobile backend service
+- Deploy a back-end service to an Azure Mobile app
-- Add Mobile App authentication to a Xamarin Forms app
-- Add Mobile App authentication to a backend service
+- Authenticate users using an Azure Mobile App
-- Call Mobile App backend services from a Xamarin Forms app
+- Call back-end services from a client app

 <a name="Prerequisites"></a>
 ### Prerequisites ###